ClusterHQ/flocker/docs/gettinginvolved/infrastructure/vagrant.rst

 It is also possible to build a vagrant image based on RPMs from a branch.
 If you pass a branch name to :file:`build`, then it will use the RPMs from the latest build of that branch on Buildbot.
+In this case, the box name will not include a version number.